 Whether hackers have stolen your customer or account information, you’ve ordered goods from a fake online shop or your child has been the victim of cyberbullying, our experts are there for you.
 They’ll work out how to help you and your family browse, shop, and use social media safely.

-We don’t just insure you against losses, we also offer prevention services.
+AXA’s personal cyber insurance doesn’t just insure you against losses, it also offers prevention services.
 AXA customers benefit from our cooperation with Silenccio, an innovative Swiss start-up offering an online service that identifies and filters out negative posts and hateful comments on social media and reports them to you.

 On request, Silenccio can intervene, send the offending poster a warning, and act immediately to have what they have written deleted.
 In the event of a lawsuit for defamation or violation of legal personality rights, AXA-ARAG covers your lawyer’s fees and court costs.

 Silenccio also monitors e-mails and phishing scams and offers a browser extension for shopping sites.

 Our insurance comprises four modules, each of which can be taken out on its own.
 Regardless of which module or modules you choose, the cyber insurance for individuals offers all-round protection against online threats through a combination of AXA insurance coverage, AXA-ARAG legal protection, and Silenccio’s online services.

 Select several AXA Cyber insurance modules to benefit from an attractive premium discount.